 This is the reality of the world we live in now.
 A world where everything is instant.

 Think back 15 years ago.
 Internet banking was still fairly new.
 You still had to go into the local branch to do most transactions.

 Today you can send money across the world instantly, from your phone!
 And you can’t do half the stuff you need to do in person in the branch, but that’s a topic for another day!

 So you can’t really blame them when they don’t understand the concept of waiting for anything, because most of the time they don’t have to.

 This really gets to me sometimes though.
-When we go anywhere, ANYWHERE, and they have to wait for five minutes they immediately ask for my phone so that they can be entertained.
+Like, when we go anywhere!
+Literally, ANYWHERE.
+If they have to wait for five minutes they immediately ask for my phone so that they can be entertained.
 The idea of having to wait with nothing to do is something they won’t tolerate, and quite frankly, can’t cope with.

 Are They Just Spoilt?

 Another aspect of this is their short attention span when it comes to all things ‘new’.
 Be it a new toy, a new movie on TV, a new app on the iPad.
 They might nag you for weeks to get the latest this, or the latest that.
 Then as soon as they have it, they are obsessed with it for about five minutes before they already start looking for the next thing that they ‘have to have’.
 The next new release.

 It’s not always a case of being spoilt, despite what our parents generation think.
 It’s a case of – this is their norm, this is all they know.
 And it’s certainly not their fault.